National Maritime Museum

 - There is an extension of the Mumbai Port and the Museum, referred to as the Ballard Pier, which is the terminus for all cruise liners arriving at the Mumbai Dock and consists of a passenger desk and immigration facilities

 How-to-reach the MuseumWell, to reach Mumbai, you can either choose a preferred flight to alight at the Chhatrapati Shivaji Domestic Airport, or you can even take the train to get down at the Chhatrapati Shivaji Terminus, also known as the CST station.
-From either of these locations you can take a cab or may be a prepaid cab from the airport or even a shared taxi which can drop you near the Gateway of India or the famous Colaba Beach of Mumbai.
-Another awesome option is the special range of Cruise Liners travelling till the Mumbai Dock which is right in front of the National Maritime Museum of Mumbai.
+You can take a cab or may be a prepaid cab from the airport or even a shared taxi which can drop you near the Gateway of India or the famous Colaba Beach of Mumbai.